gabrielfs7/blackfire/README.md

-## Run inside the container
+# Blackfire

+The purpose of this repository is to help run **Blackfire** locally.

 ### Setup your configs

 Create a copy of `docker-compose.override-sample.yml` as `docker-compose.override.yml` with your credentials and network to test.

-### Run blackfire container
+### Start Blackfire container

 ```shell
 docker-compose up -d
 ```

-Connect your blackfire to the target container network
+Connect your blackfire to the `target container` network

 ```shell
 docker network connect myNetwork blackfire